genesiscommunitysuccess/docs/docs/02_database/01_fields-tables-views/02_tables/02_tables-advanced.md

 ## Sequences

 :::info
-It is recommended to use `AUTO INCREMENT` fields rather than sequences.
+It is recommended that you use `AUTO INCREMENT` fields rather than sequences.
 :::

-Sequences allow a combination of auto generated sequential numbers and parameters defined under System definition.
-For example, a table having a field `TRADE_ID` defined as:
+Sequences allow a combination of auto-generated sequential numbers and parameters defined in your application's System definition.
+For example, a table with the field `TRADE_ID` defined as:

 ```kotlin
 table (name = "TRADE", id = 2000) {